Blackhawks owner angrily brushes off Kyle Beach talk

 The town hall on a snowy night in Chicago was supposed to be the latest step in the franchise's work to repair its tattered reputation.
 But it was derailed by Wirtz's response when a reporter tried to ask Danny Wirtz, Rocky's son and the team's CEO, about what the organization was doing to address the power dynamic between players and coaches in light of Beach's accusations.

-When Danny Wirtz tried to answer the question, Rocky Wirtz cut off his son and said it was none of the reporter's business.
-Asked how it wasn't the reporter's business, Rocky Wirtz responded: 'You don't work for the company.'
+When Danny Wirtz tried to respond, Rocky Wirtz cut off his son and said it was none of the reporter's business.
+Asked how it wasn't the reporter's business, Rocky Wirtz responded: "You don't work for the company."

 The Blackhawks reached a confidential settlement with Beach after the lawsuit by the former first-round pick brought his allegations to the forefront.
 Aldrich told investigators for the team's report that the encounter was consensual.